rkuma183/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

    <strong>Info (?) page</strong>
    for network variability measurement.

-2. <strong>Browsing</strong> through items (without buying)
-   (before login) to specifically stress the web server.
+2. <strong>Browsing</strong> through items (without login or buying) to specifically stress the web server.

    Rather than coding to click specific items, this activity is often specified by a file with the test program iterates through.

-3. <strong>Register</strong> to see how many the system can accomodate when the system is widely announced to the public.
+3. <strong>Register</strong> to see how many the system can accommodate when the system is widely announced to the public.

-   j2ee is the default user.
+   QUESTION: j2ee is the default user?
+What's the password?

-   The <a target="_blank" href="http://demo.kieker-monitoring.net/jpetstore/actions/Account.action?newAccountForm=">user registration link</a> is not on the landing page (Main Menu), but after a click of <strong>Sign In</strong>.
+   The <a target="_blank" href="http://demo.kieker-monitoring.net/jpetstore/actions/Account.action?newAccountForm=">user registration link</a> is not on the landing page (Main Menu), reached after a click of <strong>Sign In</strong>.

    TODO: Variations in registration data from a file to load various users.